andrechalom/laravel-multiselect/README.md

 .multiselector:after { font-family: "Glyphicons Halflings"; content: "\e014"; padding-left: 3px; }
 ```

+A css file is included in this package source code, and includes the above, plus all of the elements that should
+be styled when using this package.

 If would like to change the class or other HTML attributes of the select, option or span elements generated, use the
 following arguments: